Battlecorps

-Battlecorps is a video game developed by Core Design and published by Time Warner for the Sega CD in 1994.
+Battlecorps is a 1994 shooter video game developed and published by Core Design for the Sega CD.

 Gameplay

 Battlecorps involves a walking robot in a variety of terrain, armed with a large number of different weapons.
 Player characters include kickboxing specialist Becky Ojo, cyborg Dika "A" Jang, and special forces soldier Jack Cutter.
 The game is set in the year 2085 on the mining planet Mandelbrot's World.